tony-box/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `privateEndpoints`

 Configuration details for private endpoints.
 For security reasons, it is recommended to use private endpoints whenever possible.
 Note: Private endpoints are supported with Developer, Basic, Standard, Premium, BasicV2, and StandardV2 SKUs only.
-Consumption SKU does not support private endpoints.
+Consumption SKU does not support private endpoints. 'virtualNetworkType' must be set to 'None' (or left empty which defaults to 'None') on initial deployment of Private Endpoints.

 - Required: No
 - Type: array